NomiDomi/NomiDomi/README.md

 # Noemi - @NomiDomi
 Hi, I'm Noemi and I am currently working at Avanade as a Microsoft Fullstack Developer.
 On the side, I focus on personal projects such as TechStudium - a theory support app for code writers, which enables them to work with concepts in a practice environment in order to be better prepared for interviews and exams.

-🌱 I’m currently implementing a lot of the design challenges on frontendmentor.io
+🌱 I’m currently implementing various design challenges from frontendmentor.io

 ⚡ Fun fact: I have double citizenship and don't live in either of those two countries!